Tom Dwan: Online poker

-Million dollar challenge
+Million-dollar challenge

 In January 2009, Dwan issued a $1,000,000 challenge to play anyone online, "with the exception of Phil Galfond", heads up for 50,000 hands four-tabling at $200/$400 limits or higher No-Limit hold 'em or Pot-Limit Omaha.
 If his opponent is ahead after 50,000 hands, Dwan agreed to give them $1,500,000 more, while if Dwan is ahead, he will get $500,000.

 Regarding his challengers, Dwan has said, "I think all of them actually are better over-all poker players than me – by quite a bit; I happen to think in this one area, I might have a little edge – and we'll see if I do."

 Patrik Antonius and Daniel Cates were playing Dwan as part of the challenge, but neither challenge was completed.
 In October 2013, Cates was ahead about $1.2 million after roughly 20,000 hands.

 Since then, however, Cates has publicly claimed that Dwan has stopped playing and is not responding to his queries.
 In August 2017, Cates stated that Dwan had paid him approximately $800,000 in penalties for not playing, that Dwan was committed to finishing the game, and they expected it to be completed by the end of 2018.

+The Cates portion of the challenge remained unresolved for more than a decade, stalled by the shutdown of Full Tilt Poker and by Cates rarely playing online.
+In June 2025, Dwan and Cates released a joint video on the poker training platform GTO Wizard, formally announcing that the Durrrr Challenge had been resolved and that their business affairs were settled, though neither disclosed the specific terms.